Table of Contents

 Pre Shot Routine Practice

-To maximise the benefits of the pre shot routine a golfer must introduce it even when hitting shots at the range.
+To maximize the benefits of the pre-shot routine, a golfer must introduce it even when hitting shots at the range.
 A swing free of tension allows the whole action to become natural.

 The takeaway becomes a simple extension of the waggle, and the club flows back into the correct position in the backswing.
 The downswing seems to happen without effort, and the club flies into impact with maximum club head speed.